M-Pidlisnyi/MoodChat/README.md

 ### Functionality

 - Website:
-- * Website contains single page that dislpays messages and input field.
+- * Website contains single page that displays messages and input field.

 - Data:
-- * When visiting page 5 last messages are pulled from  database and displayed .
+- * When visiting page 5 last messages are pulled from  database and displayed.

 - UI:
 - * All messages are color-coded based on sentiment that AI managed to determine from text:
-- * + ${\color{#adffad} green}$  for postive sentiment
+- * + ${\color{#adffad} green}$  for positive sentiment
 - * + ${\color{#ffadad} red}$ for negative
 - * + ${\color{#d6d6ad} pale olive}$ for mixed
 - * + ${\color{#d0d0d0} gray}$ for neutral